21 Countries That Don’t Have an Army

 The Vatican’s Swiss Guard Corps (Shutterstock)

-The CIA World Factbook lists over 30 nations and territories without armed forces, many of which rely on other countries and international groups to provide their defence.
+The CIA World Factbook lists over 30 nations and territories without regular armed forces.

 Iceland

 Unique among NATO allies, Iceland does not have a military.
-Iceland has traditionally been a pacifist country, which goes back further than its independence from Denmark in 1944.
+Iceland has traditionally been a pacifist country, which predates its independence from Denmark in 1944.

 Iceland is one of the countries that don't have an army